kahgeorge/Hello_world/README.md

 I'm happy to see you here!!

-# Welcome to the world of 6 figure
+# Welcome to the world of 6 figures